Our Philosophy and Vision

 We believe children learn best in an orderly environment that has been prepared to enable them to explore and work independently.
 Any observer to our setting is likely to be struck by the clean, ordered nature of the environment.
 The setting is a calm but busy environment where the children are involved in small group or individual activities.

 There are several distinct areas within the classroom.
-These include a practical life, sensorial, language, mathematics and culture and form the basis of both the Montessori curriculum and the areas od development and learning in the Early Years Foundation Stage.
+These include a practical life, sensorial, language, mathematics and culture and form the basis of both the Montessori curriculum and the areas of development and learning in the Early Years Foundation Stage.

 Practical Life